Showing posts with label Helen. Show all posts

 Gone Squatchin in Helen

-I walked to Wendy's, where I had left hubby, and he bought us a strawberry frosty and Diet Coke.
+I walked to Wendy's, where I had left Hubby, and he bought us a strawberry frosted drink and a Diet Coke.

 Day 2: Wednesday, July 19:

-Early in the morning, I took my journal outside onto the balcony and began to write.
+Early in the morning, I took my journal onto the balcony and began writing.
 I watched as the town slowly came alive.
-I could hear the birds chirping in the distance and could feel the cool breeze, and the sky was full of clouds.
-The only people that I saw were early-morning workers.
+I could hear the birds chirping in the distance, feel the cool breeze, and the sky was full of clouds.
+The only people I saw were early-morning workers.

 She said Anna Ruby Falls, Sautee General Store, Hardman's Farm & Indian Mound, and the Covered Bridge.